skandax86/sudo-me/90-day-transformation-plan.md

 1. **Security Rules:** Implement strict Firebase Security Rules to ensure users can only read/write their own data (User UID pathing).
 2. **Code Quality:** Utilize TypeScript strictly across the entire project.
 Enforce TSLint/ESLint rules for code consistency.
 3. **Deployment:** Implement CI/CD (GitHub Actions/Vercel/Firebase Tools) for automated deployment on code commit."

+This is the **Master Prompt**.
+It is designed to act as a **Product Requirements Document (PRD)** and **Technical Design Document (TDD)** combined.

+You can copy and paste this entire block into a powerful LLM (like GPT-4, Claude 3.5 Sonnet, or Gemini Advanced) to generate the exact code structure, file trees, and logic needed by a development team.

 ---